 - Django Auth

-tCell also allows for use of API hooks in order to receive authentication data from frameworks that are not natively supported.
+tCell allows for use of API hooks in order to receive authentication data from frameworks that are not natively supported.
 Please see the Development pages in the left navigation pane for detailed instrumentation instructions.

 Node agent login event limitation